 (B) has resulted in unintended permanent functional damage to an organ or a physiological system, as determined by a physician.

-(3) The licensee shall notify the agency by telephone no later than the next calendar day after discovery of a dose to the embryo/fetus or nursing child that requires a report in accordance with paragraphs (1) or (2) of this subsection.
+(3) The licensee shall notify the department by telephone no later than the next calendar day after discovery of a dose to the embryo/fetus or nursing child that requires a report in accordance with paragraphs (1) or (2) of this subsection.

-(4) The licensee shall submit a written report to the agency no later than 15 calendar days after discovery of a dose to the embryo/fetus or nursing child that requires a report in accordance with paragraphs (1) or (2) of this subsection.
+(4) The licensee shall submit a written report to the department no later than 15 calendar days after discovery of a dose to the embryo/fetus or nursing child that requires a report in accordance with paragraphs (1) or (2) of this subsection.
 The written report shall include the following, excluding the individual's or child's name or any other information that could lead to identification of the individual or child:

 (A) the licensee's name and radioactive material license number;